ShotgunShinobi/AI-Text-Summarizer/README.md

 4. Device with enough VRAM to load the model.

-Note: Steps 2,3 can be avoided if run on a collab Notebook.
+Note: Step 3 can be avoided if run on a collab Notebook.